qtoncoding/qtoncoding.github.io/_posts/2016-10-05-Move_Semantics.md

 Move semantic can be used in many other different ways though, for example ```unique_ptr```.

 And that is the gist of Move Semantic.

+Edit: [here](http://pastebin.com/kU4Qiu7Q) is the reference implementation of operator+.

 Cheers,
 Thai